 Here are in fact: the Aquarium, the great attraction for visitors of all ages; the Biosphere, the steel and glass bubble on the water designed by Piano which reproduces a tropical environment, but also butterflies and small animals; the Galata, the largest maritime museum in the Mediterranean; the Bigo by Renzo Piano, the metal structure resembling a crane that stands out on the sea with a panoramic lift that has become one of the symbols of Genoa.
 The transformation of these places did not take place, however, only with the realization of modern works but also bringing old port buildings to life, including the ancient Cotton Warehouses that today host cultural and recreational structures such as the City of Children, the largest space in Italy dedicated to games, science and technology, for children between 2 and 12 years of age.

-What to eat in Genoa
+Foods in Genoa

 Eating in Genoa means enjoying a cuisine based mainly on legumes, fish and wild herbs. in particular, the specialties of Genoa are pasta with pesto and focaccia.